M1mmboga/m1mmboga/README.md

 - 📫 How to reach me **mmbogamiriam2@gmail.com**

-- 📄 Know about my experiences [I currently work at Microsoft](I currently work at Microsoft)
+- 📄 Know about my experiences I currently work at Microsoft.

 - ⚡ Fun fact **I am dancer and I love learning new choreographies.**